thesandboxgame/sandbox-smart-contracts/packages/avatar/contracts/nft-collection/NFTCollection.md

 2. The backend gives a signed message to the user.
 Using this authorization a user can mint certain amount of tokens to his wallet paying a price in Sand or any other configured ERC20 token.

-Minting is done in waves set the price of the tokens and some limits on the amount of tokens that can be minted and are configured by the owner of the contract.
-After setting an initial wave the owner can set a new wave at any time, the previous wave is cancelled each time a new wave is set.
+Minting is done in waves, a wave set the price of the tokens and some limits on the amount of tokens that can be minted.
+Waves are configured by the owner of the contract.
+After setting an initial wave the owner can set a new wave at any time.
+Usually the previous wave is cancelled each time a new wave is set, but, the owner can choose to leave a wave open so two waves can run in parallel (to use this new functionality the user must claim using `waveMint` method).

 ### Minting Limits